iamnishantkushwaha/HTML-CSS-JS-projects/README.md

 # HTML-CSS-JS-projects
-In this repository i uploaded HTML, CSS and JS projects
+In this repository i upload HTML, CSS and JS projects